bignerdranch/simple-item-decoration/draft.md

 #Simple Item Decoration

-SimpleItemDecoration is a library for adding dividers and offsets to Android's `RecyclerView` using `RecyclerView.ItemDecoration`.
+SimpleItemDecoration is a library for adding dividers and offsets to Android's RecyclerView using RecyclerView.ItemDecoration.

 Decorations can be added to interior dividers between elements and start/end offsets.
-SimpleItemDecoration can be used with `LinearLayoutManager` or `GridLayoutManager`.
+SimpleItemDecoration can be used with LinearLayoutManager or GridLayoutManager.

-###Usage
+##Usage

 SimpleItemDecoration includes six ItemDecorations: start, end, and divider decorators for linear RecyclerViews and start, end, and divider decorators for grid RecyclerViews.